skyfox69/jsapi/README.md

 ### Creating an API operation

 Create the route for the API operation in `config/routes.rb`.
-For example, a non-resourceful route for a simple echo operation can be defined as:
+For example, a non-resourceful route for a simple echo operation can be defined as below.

 ```ruby
   # config/routes.rb